 Serving suggestions

-These Easy Refrigerator Pickles go with just about any savory dish.
+These easy pickles go with just about any savory dish.
 I like to eat them alongside my Southern favorites, like Fried Chicken.
 I also love them over seasoned fish, like my Whole Oven-Roasted Fish.

 They’ll add a great zing to your hot dogs, burgers, salads, and sandwiches too.
-Try them with my Oven-Baked Hot Dogs, Juicy Air Fryer Turkey Burgers, Korean Sloppy Joes, or my Garlic Butter Cheese Steak Sandwiches.
+Try these recipes: Oven-Baked Hot Dogs, Air Fryer Turkey Burgers, Korean Sloppy Joes, and Garlic Butter Cheese Steak Sandwiches.

 How long will Refrigerator Pickles last?